AlexMc889/Portfolio/Active Directory Attack & Defense/Images/pass the hash/pass the hash writeup.md

 - We can also find the username of the TGT request in the wireshark logs

 ## Mitigations
-- Restriciting and alerting on local administrator access can help detect this attack.
+- Restricting and alerting on local administrator access can help detect this attack.
 Implementing LAPS would help secure local admin accounts.
 - Most EDRs will detect and alert on suspicious LSASS access.